 - Maintain a 3.0 grade point average (must submit report card each trimester)

-- Commit to one year to reach full potential
+- Commit to one full year (three trimesters).

 What is the age range of students at Key to Change?